 If by taking your time and thinking about this honestly, you have found that you have not stored up in heaven eternal treasure, but in fact wasting your time.
 I am here to tell you that you still have time to change.
 You can start using your time, effort, and finances to honor God’s wishes right now.
 You can follow and obey His commands to work diligently today for His kingdom.
 To make sure that for the rest of your life, you will build treasures in Heaven.
 So that your reward is waiting for you when this life is over.

 Jesus said to them, “If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake and the gospel’s will save it.

 For what does it profit a man to gain the whole world and forfeit his soul?
 For what can a man give in return for his soul?
 For whoever is ashamed of me and of my words in this adulterous and sinful generation, of him will the Son of Man also be ashamed when He comes in the glory of His Father with the holy angels.”
 Mark 8:34-38

 Do not waste any more time, but work diligently for Jesus Christ.
 No one at the end of their life wants to look back and say, “it was all a waste of time.”
 Make your life worth something great.
-Make it an act of sacrifice to the Lord, that He may be proud of the great things you have accomplished.
-The treasures you have stored up in Heaven.
+Make it an act of sacrifice to the Lord, so that He may be proud of the great things you have accomplished.

 This also, I saw, is from the hand of God, for apart from Him who can eat or who can have enjoyment?
 For to the one who pleases Him God has given wisdom and knowledge and joy, but to the sinner He has given the business of gathering and collecting, only to give to one who pleases God.
 Ecclesiastes 2:24-26